The Full Roadmap: Where You Are and What Comes Next

 Phase 6: Community and Ummah Economics

-Phase 6 extends impact beyond the household into the ummah.
+Phase 6 extends your impact beyond the household into the ummah.
 Individual prosperity becomes community economic infrastructure.

 The phase covers: ummah economics and the vision for Islamic economic ecosystems.
 Community fund structures.
 Muslim cooperative business models.
 Masjid financial management.
 Islamic microfinance.
 Muslim business networks.
 Strategic zakat distribution.
 Islamic social enterprise.
 Halal economy supply chains.
 Islamic fintech.
 Next-generation mentoring.
 Islamic philanthropy beyond zakat.
 Muslim housing cooperatives.
 Community economic self-sufficiency.